seakers/GNC-Reliability-Model/README.md

-# reliability
+# Reliability
-Library to calculate metrics on a network given a topology / other parameters
+Library to calculate the reliability of a system network

+## Commands
+Build Javadocs" `./gradlew javadoc`

+Build Jar: `./gradlew jar`